 Banking is a very lucrative field to make career in.
 Thousands of fresh graduates as well as experienced professional all over the world prefer to become Banker.
 Banking career has its own charm and style just like any other equally important career line such as Medicine, Marketing and Law etc. Of course, your selection in a Bank is not so easy and it requires right academic qualifications, aptitude, sincerity, dedication and experience (if applying for other than entry level position).
+In case you are looking forward to make a career in Banking Industry then you will benefit immensely from the following Common Bank Interview Questions with Answers.

 Each country has banks which may be regional, national or international level players.
 For example, some of the well known and large international banks are Crédit Agricole Group, BNP Paribas, Royal Bank of Scotland, Citigroup, HSBC Holdings, Bank of America, Deutsche Bank, Bank of China, Barclays PLC etc. These top banks have their asset value in billions of dollars.